syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 ![](Syntax-Highlighting-and-Code-Coloring_images/Syntax-Highlighting-and-Code-Coloring_img12.png)

-N> Refer to the following sample link that demonstrates the `SyntaxHighlighting` functionalities of EditControl.
+N> Refer to the following sample link that demonstrates the `SyntaxHighlighting` functionalities of the EditControl:
 C:\Users\&lt;User&gt;\AppData\Syncfusion\EssentialStudio\Version Number\\Windows\Edit.Windows\Samples\Syntax Highlighting\Syntax Coloring

-## Customize built in language settings
+## Customize built-in language settings

-EditControl provides support to customize the built in language configuration settings.
-The following code example demonstrates C# language customization:
+The EditControl provides support to customize the built-in language configuration settings.

-### Initialize the configuration language.
+### Initialize the configuration language

-In EditControl, languages need to be configured in XML file named Config.xml.
+In the EditControl, languages should be configured in XML file named Config.xml.

-Name of the language must be set using the name attribute of the `ConfigLanguage` tag attribute.
+Name of the language must be set by using the name attribute of the `ConfigLanguage` tag attribute.
 When the language is case insensitive, you should set the `CaseInsensitive` attribute to `true`.

 {% highlight xaml %}